This piece, originally published in August, has been lightly updated.

 That shift to more dispatchable demand has important consequences.
 To the extent consumption can be controlled, the big peaks and spikes of demand can be reduced.
 That, in turn, reduces the need for overbuilding of power plants, potentially saving billions and reducing unnecessary carbon emissions.

 Just how big a role could load flexibility play?
-Conveniently, the Brattle Group, a research consultancy, has issued a study on just that question: “The National Potential for Load Flexibility.”
+Conveniently, the Brattle Group, a research consultancy, recently issued a study on just that question: “The National Potential for Load Flexibility.”
 Brattle researchers built a model for electricity markets (LoadFLEX), tackled a lot of technical problems (like quantifying the future impacts of still-nascent programs) and estimated the total market potential of current and expanded load flexibility through 2030.

 What they found is the load flexibility could readily be expanded, bringing in new technologies and producing new benefits, to satisfy almost 20 percent of US peak demand — potentially eliminating the need to generate one out of every five electrons when demand spikes.